MilkManGuyPerson/Blind-Tag/README.md

 # Blind-Tag
 Blind tag.
+Press p to pause and f to unpause.
 The red square is the tagger.
 try not to get tagged.
 The red square moves in random directions.